 The subject property abuts the shoreline; however, the design of the proposed residence and the conditions of construction permits will minimize potential impacts to coastal resources such as soil erosion.
-All mandated setbacks and government regulations related to runoff and nearshore waters will be adhered to.
-No threatened or endangered animal or plant species are present and as such no adverse impact to flora, fauna, or ecosystems would be expected to result from the proposed development or any activities associated with the use.
+All mandated setbacks and government regulations related to runoff and nearshore waters will be adhered to including the placement of Best Management Practices (BMPs) such as silt fencing and other erosion control measures.
+No threatened or endangered animal or plant species are known to be present and as such no adverse impact to flora, fauna, or ecosystems would be expected to result from the proposed development or any activities associated with the use.